kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 KRM functions enable shift-left practices (client-side) through:

 - Pre-commit / delivery validation and linting of configuration
-  - e.g. Fail if any containers don't have PodSecurityPolicy or CPU / Memory limits
+  - e.g. Fail if any containers don't have CPU / Memory limits
 - Implementation of abstractions as client actuated APIs
   - e.g. Create a client-side _"CRD"_ for generating configuration checked into git